devBoden/startup/README.md

     - The explore database, that allows users to find either friends or people with certain skill sets

 ### CSS
+- Using CSS to use customize fonts, resize, and recolor
+- Add navigation elements
+- Space the content out

 ### Javascript
+- Using Javascript to add functionality to the buttons on the website
+- Program the drag and drop schedule system

 ### Login
+- Allows users to create and login to an account
 -